Gas Constant Of Air In English Units

 Use Appropriate Significant Figures

 When performing calculations, be mindful of the number of significant figures in your input values.
 The result of a calculation should not have more significant figures than the least precise input value.
-For example, if you have a temperature measurement with only three significant figures, your final result should also be rounded to three significant figures.
+As an example, if you have a temperature measurement with only three significant figures, your final result should also be rounded to three significant figures.
 Using too many significant figures can give a false sense of precision.

 Consider Altitude